yutclubza/YutClubZa/AllCast-Wiki.md

 Then make sure your Play To feature is turned on in Xbox One Settings.
 Turn "Play To" off, then back on again if necessary.

+### Apple-TV

+If you are having trouble casting to your Apple TV, first check if there is a sharing password.
+If so, remove it and try again.
+Also, try rebooting the device as well.